DawyD/bm3d-gpu/README.md

 Example of grayscale denoising by both steps of BM3D with PSNR computation:

     ./bm3d lena_25.png lena_den.png 25 nocolor twostep quiet lena.png

+# Citation
+If you find this implementation useful please cite the following paper in your work:

+    @article{bm3d-gpu,
+        author = {Honzátko, David and Kruliš, Martin}, year = {2017}, month = {11},
+        title = {Accelerating block-matching and 3D filtering method for image denoising on GPUs}, booktitle = {Journal of Real-Time Image Processing}
+    }